-Sponsored by Shannon Trust

-Listeners take an hour to write a letter to loved ones on the outside.
+Listeners take an hour to write letters to loved ones on the outside.
 Maintaining family ties are proven to reduce reoffending.

-NPR Talk | In-cell inspiration

-Thought-provoking interviews, book readings and debate designed to inspire, educate and inform.
+NPR Talk | In-cell inspiration Thought-provoking interviews, book readings and debate designed to inspire, educate and inform.
 Freedom Inside | Meditation

 Sponsored by Prison Phoenix Trust

 Weekly guided sessions from the experts in prison yoga, which is proven to lower levels of stress and violence in prison.

 National Prison Radio and COVID-19

 National Prison Radio provided a vital lifeline to people confined to their cells.

 Services provided in prisons have been greatly restricted due to COVID-19.
-Education and training, visits with loved-ones, legal and probation appointments, chaplaincy services and a host of other support was curtailed.
+Education and training, visits with loved-ones, legal and probation appointments, chaplaincy services and a host of other support were curtailed.

 Many have been locked in their cells for up to 23 hours per day.
-In response, we developed a host of key partnerships:
+In response, we developed a host of key partnerships, including:

-- Grants and communications teams in HMPPS
+- HMPPS grants and communications teams

 - Prisons and Probation Ombudsman

 - Parole Board

 - Independent Advisory Board on Deaths in Custody

 - Open University

 - BBC

 - Penguin Random House.

-Through collaboration with dozens of partners we built the most ambitious schedule in the station's history, to provide education and information during lockdown.
-NPR Freephone Line In response to the COVID-19 outbreak, we swiftly set up a Freephone line, available to everyone in prison, allowing them a quick and easy way to communicate with National Prison Radio.
-During the first three months of lockdown we received over 100 calls per day, allowing our team to understand what was happening on the ground in prisons, and to put people's concerns directly to key senior people, including the Lord Chancellor Robert Buckland QC and Chief Executive of HMPPS, Jo Farrar.
+Through collaboration with dozens of partners, we built the most ambitious schedule in the station's history, providing crucial education and information during lockdown.
+NPR Freephone Line In response to the COVID-19 outbreak, we swiftly set up a Freephone line, available to everyone in prison, allowing them a quick and easy way to talk to National Prison Radio.
+During the first three months of lockdown we received almost 10,000 calls, allowing our team to understand what was happening on the ground in prisons, and to put people's concerns directly to key senior people, including the Lord Chancellor Robert Buckland QC and Chief Executive of HMPPS, Jo Farrar.